 The Kenya visa cost depends on the desired visa type.
 There are visas for holidays, business trips, (volunteer) work and transfers.
-Through this website, the tourist and business visa can be easily applied for.
+Through this website, the tourist and business visa can be applied for.

 Kenya tourist visa cost